 Edwards Commons is the central gathering and programming space for students, student activities, recreation, and campus dining.
-Completed in August 2012, Edwards is the newest campus building.
-It contains the campus store; student mailboxes; the dining room and bistro; student programming space; a game room featuring table tennis, pool tables, Foosball, and Wii; a cardio exercise room; student government offices; conference rooms; the counseling center, health and wellness clinic, and the student life office.
+Completed in August 2012, Edwards is one of the newest campus buildings.
+It contains the campus store; student mailboxes; the dining room and bistro; student programming space; a game room featuring table tennis, pool tables, Foosball, and Wii; a cardio exercise room; student government offices; conference rooms; and the counseling center, health and wellness clinic, and student life office.